 Below, I’ve written out the main riffs in the song.
 Download a high-quality PDF here.
 The rhythms are approximate – the way James Williamson does it varies throughout the song.
 The fingering of one of the linking lines in the pre-chorus is corrected from the way I do it on the video.
 Also check out an alternate version of the chorus with some added lead guitar licks.
 Life’s too short for me to transcribe all the lead guitar parts.
 Just turn up loud and improvise – it’s all C# minor pentatonic.

 James Williamson shows us how it should be done…

-After I'd already filmed this lesson I came across some great footage of James Williamson himself playing the tune.
-The real nerds amongst you (I include myself here) should definitely check out the finer details of the way he does it.
-There are a couple of minor differences to the way I do it.
+After I’d already filmed this lesson I came across some great footage of James Williamson himself playing the tune.
+The real nerds amongst us (I include myself here) will definitely enjoy checking out the finer details of the way he does it.
+There are a couple of minor differences to the way I do it in my video.
 And some differences in the way he plays it here to the way he seems to play it on the original recording.
-I think it's quite common for a part to evolve over time and often the way someone plays it live won't be exactly like the recording.
+I think it’s quite common for a part to evolve over time and often the way someone plays it live won’t be exactly like the recording.

 He mentions he plays the opening riff with mainly downstrokes, so give that a try.
-I personally find it natural to play the C# to F bit with a loose down-up kind of strum and then dig in with the downstrokes on the power chords.
+I personally find it natural to play the F# to C bit with a loose down-up kind of strum and then dig in with the downstrokes on the power chords.
 Have a go both ways and see what feels best for you.